Ince, Cheshire: Governance

-Since 1983, Ince has formed part of the Ellesmere Port and Neston parliamentary constituency, presently represented by Justin Madders of the Labour Party.
+From 1983 to 2024, Ince formed part of the Ellesmere Port and Neston parliamentary constituency.
+Following the 2023 review of Westminster constituencies, it became part of the Runcorn and Helsby constituency.

 The unitary authority of Cheshire West and Chester replaced Chester City Council and Cheshire County Council on 1 April 2009.
 Ince is within the electoral ward of Gowy Rural.

 Ince is represented by its own parish council.

 Transport

 Ince & Elton railway station serves both Ince and Elton villages, but it is just within the Elton boundary.
 There are infrequent Monday to Saturday services to Ellesmere Port, Stanlow & Thornton, Helsby, Liverpool Lime Street, and Warrington Bank Quay.
+It was the worst performing English station for cancellations in the four weeks to 1 February 2025, according to data from the Office of Rail and Road (ORR), with 22.8% of trains cancelled.
 The nearest station with better services and facilities is either Ellesmere Port or Helsby.

 The X2 bus visits Ince hourly in each direction and operates from Chester bus station with a destination of Runcorn.
 The service is operated by Stagecoach Merseyside & South Lancashire.
 Ince also has a few morning and evening journeys on service DB8 to Chester Business Park.

 Public transport in Ince is supported by the North Cheshire Rail User Group.
 It campaigns for better rail services and improved public transport interchange.